 - The systems for managing and storing medicines, including vaccines, medical gases, emergency medicines and equipment, minimised risks. - Staff prescribed, administered or supplied medicines to patients and gave advice on medicines in line with current national guidance.
 The practice had reviewed its antibiotic prescribing and taken action to support good antimicrobial stewardship in line with local and national guidance.
-We saw evidence the practice had reduced antibiotic prescribing in the last 12 months from over to under the national average.
+We saw evidence the practice had reduced antibiotic prescribing in the last 12 months and was within the national average.